 Most of the surfaces in the conservation area are of tarmacadam and make a neutral contribution to the conservation area.
 There are modern brick pavements in Bridge Street, although with patches of tarmacadam introduced by utility companies.
-In New Street the north side is paved with square artificial stone paving with dark blue clay pavers (diamond chequer) edging to the kerb side.
 In York Street there is square artificial stone paving with dark blue clay pavers (diamond chequer) edges on north side which is in the Stourport No.2 conservation area.
 The south side is tarmacadam.
-[Plates 5.28 and 5.29].
+[Plate 5.27].